-The District will not be offering a device protection plan for student Chromebooks.
-If a Chromebook is accidentally damaged, the student with a loaner (if available) while the device is being repaired by the Keystone Oaks Technology Department.
+The district will not be offering a device protection plan for student Chromebooks.
+If a Chromebook is accidentally damaged, the student will be given a loaner (if available) while the device is being repaired by the Keystone Oaks Technology Department.
+Permission must be given by the principal to take the loaner home.